-We sincerely welcome you to take a cinematic journey with us and look forward to your screening applications!
-For more information, please visit our website at toolkit.tfi.org.tw/en.
+Take a cinematic journey with us as we welcome your applications for screenings.
+For more in-formation, please visit our website at toolkit.tfi.org.tw/en.